-The book of Deuteronomy is the final book in the Pentateuch, and it contains gems of truth and spiritual lessons that can be applied to our personal lives.
+The book of Deuteronomy is the final book in the Pentateuch.
+What is the theme and purpose of Deuteronomy?
+What lessons can we learn from this book?

-The word Deuteronomy is derived from the Greek Septuagint version of the Bible, and it basically means “Second Law” or “Repetition of the Law.”
+The word Deuteronomy comes from the Greek Septuagint version of the Bible and basically means “Second Law” or “Repetition of the Law.”
 This is because the book focuses on Moses’ reaffirming and explaining God’s law one final time before his death.
-Its Hebrew title is Elleh Haddebharim, meaning, “These Are the Words,” taken from the first verse.
+Its Hebrew title is Elleh Haddebharim, meaning, “These Are the Words,” taken from the first verse of the book.

-Authors William Sanford LaSor, David Allan Hubbard and Frederic William Bush in their volume Old Testament Survey make the following comments on pages 118 and 127: “Deuteronomy is a treasure chest of theological concepts that have influenced the religious thought and life of ancient Israelites, Jews, and Christians.
+Authors William Sanford LaSor, David Allan Hubbard and Frederic William Bush in their volume Old Testament Survey make the following comments: “Deuteronomy is a treasure chest of theological concepts that have influenced the religious thought and life of ancient Israelites, Jews, and Christians . . .
 No wonder Bible students have yearned to understand the theological ideas of Deuteronomy.
-Its antiquity, its centrality in Old Testament thought, and its influence in the New Testament church all testify to an importance that cannot be exaggerated. …
+Its antiquity, its centrality in Old Testament thought, and its influence on the New Testament church all testify to an importance that cannot be exaggerated . . .

 “Every indication points to the conclusion that Deuteronomy is one of the most significant books of the Old Testament.
-In any generation it deserves careful study.”
+In any generation it deserves careful study” (pp. 118, 127).

 Halley’s Bible Handbook refers to Deuteronomy as “some of the world’s finest eloquence” (p.
 150).

 The immediate context of the book is as the Israelites were about to enter and inhabit the Promised Land.
-Because of their disobedience and disbelief that God would lead them safely into the Promised Land, the Israelites ended up wandering for 40 years in the wilderness.
+Because of their disobedience and disbelief many years earlier, the Israelites had ended up wandering for 40 years in the wilderness.
 Only after the old generation had died were the Israelites allowed to continue their journey and enter the Promised Land.

 Deuteronomy begins with Moses’ discourse on the plains of Moab in the 11th month of the 40th year after the Exodus, and it ends with the death of Moses and mourning for him that same year.
 The book covers the final two months of the wanderings of Israel.